 - difficult to know what to prioritise strategically, especially given the agility needed with the iterative approach.

-Aston Beck use a unique strategy execution management product and provide associated supporting services to help our clients execute their strategic objectives faster and more effectively, with more transparency and governance.
+Nevertheless, we must start our journey using current practices.
+Aston Beck use a transformation management office (TMO) approach to help our clients execute on their strategic objectives faster and more effectively, with more transparency and governance.
 We provide insight into how strategic value is being banked with every KPI met.